 Watch the video below, featuring our SDN Erskineville centre, to learn more about the National Child Safe Principles.
 You’ll see and hear from one of our incredible Centre Directors, Ruth Wilson, as she talks about the importance of being a child safe organisation.

-"It's really important for us to follow policies and procedures that overarch everything we do in child care to keep children safe." —Ruth Wilson, Centre Director SDN Erskineville
+"It's really important for us to follow policies and procedures that overarch everything we do in child care to keep children safe." —Ruth Wilson, former Centre Director SDN Erskineville

 Click here to return to our Child Safe Organisation section